 I found my very first client by attending a digital marketing networking event in China.
 I got chatting to an owner of a marketing agency based in Beijing, although the owner himself was British.
 From there, he introduced me to some other business owners in the area, and I landed my first client through those referrals.
 Note that before then, I worked for some agencies for low or even no pay sometimes.
 I just wanted to use those experiences and boost my portfolio.

-A freelance writer/copywriter writes content for clients on a project basis, such as blog posts, product descriptions, or social media captions.
-To become a copywriter, you can start by:
+A freelance copywriter writes content for clients on a project basis, such as blog posts, product descriptions, or social media captions.
+This is one of the easiest digital nomad jobs to start with no experience, because clients care more about clear writing and useful content than formal qualifications.

 In essence, to become a freelance writer/copywriter, you don’t need a degree, but good writing skills and creativity.
+That’s why freelance writing is often recommended as a first digital nomad job for beginners.

 You can use Grammarly to edit and Google Docs to write.
 They have in-app tools like Grammarly’s “your writing progress”, which monitors your writing progress every week and gives some resources to help you deliver quality work.
-The average freelance writer can earn between $20 to $45 per hour, depending on experience and the type of writing.
+The average freelance writer can earn between $20 and $45 per hour, depending on experience and the type of writing.

 You can find writing gigs on Upwork, Fiverr, and ProBlogger.
 They connect you with clients seeking writers for different projects.
 To succeed, build a solid portfolio, manage your time, and continuously improve your writing.

-A professional meme creator is someone who makes funny, relatable images or videos that go viral online.
 It’s all about creating micro-content that connects with people’s feelings and trends.
 As Ka5sh, a popular meme creator, said in an interview with NBC News, "It’s all about knowing the trends — knowing what’s funny and what everyone collectively feels about certain things."

-A Virtual Assistant (VA) is someone who helps businesses remotely by managing tasks like scheduling, emails, and customer support.
 This job gives you flexibility.
 You can work from anywhere and on your own terms.
 Here’s how you can become a VA:

 You’ll need tools like Google Workspace (for emails and documents) and Trello or Asana (for task management).
 Some of the needed skills are organization, time management, and communication.

-Affiliate marketing is a job where you earn money by promoting products or services and getting a commission, between 1% and 20%, for each sale made through your referral link.
 You can start by choosing a product you believe in, signing up for an affiliate program like Amazon Associates, and then sharing the product links on your blog, social media, or website.

 The essential skills you need are communication, marketing, and content creation.
 You'll also need a website, social media platforms, and affiliate tracking software like Awin.
 Popular affiliate networks include Amazon Associates, Etsy Affiliates, and eBay Partner Network.

-You can start this job from anywhere, and income depends on how many people buy from your link.
+You can start this job from anywhere, and your income depends on how many people buy from your link.
 Sites like FlexJobs, ShareASale, and CJ Affiliate are great for finding affiliate marketing opportunities.

-Pet sitting is a flexible job where you care for pets in their owners' homes while they’re away.
 As a pet sitter, your job is to feed, walk, play with pets, clean litter boxes, and even give medication if need be.
 Sometimes, you will need to stay overnight to keep the pets company.
+Most pet sitters manage their bookings and communication entirely online through apps, which makes this role surprisingly compatible with a digital nomad lifestyle.

-If you're just starting, you can find pet-sitting gigs through Rover, Wag, and Care.com.
+As a beginner, start with short daytime visits or simple dog-walking requests to build reviews and trust before taking on overnight stays.
+You can find pet-sitting gigs through Rover, Wag, and Care.com.
 You don’t need much — just basic knowledge about pet care, a love for animals, and good communication skills to keep owners updated.

 Pet sitters usually make $10 to $30 per hour, depending on what they need to do and the location.
 You can do this from anywhere, and it’s a great way to earn money while on the go.

-A video editor takes raw video footage and turns it into a polished product.
 As a digital nomad, you can work from anywhere, editing content like YouTube videos, ads, or even films.
 To get started, you’ll need to learn how to edit videos using software like Adobe Premiere Pro or Final Cut Pro through courses like Adobe Premiere Pro CC Masterclass: Video Editing in Premiere and Complete Graphics Design and Video Editing Masterclass.

 You can start the practice by editing free clips or giving free services to small businesses.
 You don’t need a degree, but a strong portfolio is vital.
-Freelancers earn $15 to $50 per hour, depending on experience and complexity.
+As you gain confidence, you can move from simple edits to more advanced projects like ads, explainers, or long-form YouTube content, which usually pay higher rates.

 Websites like Upwork, Fiverr, or Freelancer help you find remote video editing jobs.
 With practice, good communication skills, and creativity, you can turn this into a full-time digital nomad career.

 How every country networks and makes business connections is different.
-What shocked me about Vietnam especially is how much business is done through Facebook and Messenger.
+What shocked me about Vietnam, especially, is how much business is done through Facebook and Messenger.
 My advice here is that you need to adapt to the way things are done in the country you're living in.
 Do not move somewhere and expect everyone to operate the same way they do back home.

 Generally, when working remotely, you must be able to communicate clearly and concisely.
 Since you won’t be in the same room as your clients or team, you must convey your ideas clearly through emails, chats, or video calls and always keep your client updated.
 To improve communication, listen actively, ensure you understand what others need, and practice articulation to avoid misunderstandings.